apple/swift-nio-examples/README.md

 ### Quality

 Example applications must go through pre-commit code review like all other code in the SwiftNIO project.
 It is however acceptable to publish demo applications that only work for a subset of the supported platforms if that limitation is clearly documented in the project's `README.md`.

+### NIO versions

+The [`master`](https://github.com/apple/swift-nio-examples) branch contains the examples for the SwiftNIO 2 family.
+For the examples working with NIO 1, please use the [`nio-1`](https://github.com/apple/swift-nio-examples/tree/nio-1) branch.